 I also knew from a very early age I wanted to work in radio.
 I loved the intimacy of the medium and the connection made between host and listener.
 I was drawn in by its ability to entertain, inform, and communicate on a mass scale.
 Radio still is a powerful and vibrant tool, teaching skills that can be useful across a number of professions.

 My career has taken me from a music-based format at my college station to sports radio in Chicago to news and talk in Rockford.
 I’ve interviewed rock stars at concert venues, sports legends at the Super Bowl and Spring Training, and powerful political figures and thinkers on the phone and at Radio Rows throughout the country.

 What I’ve learned is being a good broadcaster is so much more than having the requisite technical training.
 It’s just as important to have knowledge about the world around you — to know what has happened in the past and why it matters today.
 It’s practicing the art of the interview and staying sharp rhetorically.
 It’s having keen insights on what people are interested in and how to make information and arguments relatable to a wide audience.
 We focus on all that and more at Hillsdale and WRFH.

 I’m a broadcaster by trade, so I continue to stay active in the industry.
-I’m a frequent guest host on the Illinois-based “The Michael Koolidge Show” and continue to record interviews and podcasts for my personal website.
+I frequently fill-in on the Illinois-based Michael Koolidge Show, the Michigan-based Steve Gruber Show, and host multiple podcasts for Hillsdale College and National Review.
 This gives me real-world and real-time examples to bring into the classroom and keeps me in touch with professional contacts who could benefit our students down the road.